nosoxon/school-projects/README.md

 # TypeScript + Sequelize v5 Example Project
 This project aims to demonstrate basic usage of [Sequelize](http://docs.sequelizejs.com/) in conjunction with TypeScript and Node.js.
-There are many examples out there, but view deal with version 5 of Sequelize, which comes with its own typing.
+There are many examples out there, but few deal with version 5 of Sequelize, which comes with its own typing.
 If you find any issues or ways to improve it, let me know!

 ## Format
 The example consists of a simple database layout with three entity types: students, teachers, and classes.